英文字典中文字典

 Used to describe a particular variant of religious belief, the concept of fundamentalism has its origins in relatively recent US Protestantism, where it was positively connoted by those who identified as fundamentalist in reaction to liberal theology and biblical criticism

-• Fundamentalism - New World Encyclopedia
+• Fundamentalism - U-S-History. com

 中文字典-英文字典 2005-2009